forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/language-server.md

 ## Apex Language Server Status

-You can check the status of the Apex language server from the status bar.
+You can check the status of the Apex Language Server from the status bar.
 Click `{}` in the status bar and pin `Indexing complete ✓` and restart VS Code.
 Next time you open an Apex file, the status of the Apex Language Server is visible in the status bar.

 ![Apex Language Server Status](../../../images/apexlspstatus.png)